FilipeCamargo/FilipeCamargo/README.md

 # Who I am

 - 👋 Hi, I’m @FilipeCamargo;
-- A Son of God walking on the earth searching for serve the people, like Jesus done;
+- 🙌 A Son of God walking on the earth searching for serve the people, like Jesus done;
-- 👀 I’m interested in C# development and basketball;
+- 👀 Interested in C# development and basketball;
-- 🌱 I’m currently learning C#, SQL, Django and how to be an IT Manager;
+- 🌱 Currently learning HTML, CSS, Javascript and how to be an IT Manager;
-- 💞️ I’m looking to collaborate on some Open Source Projects and maybe create something cool;
+- 💞️ I’m looking to collaborate on some Projects and maybe create something cool;
 - 📫 How to reach me: Instagram @filipscamargo.

 <!---